-Quite arguably the series at its prime, Fire Pro Wrestling D was much like its predecessors including series staples like a roster of hundreds of pro wrestling and MMA stars and the deepest Create-A-Wrestler mode found in any wrestling game.
-Perhaps the most unique inclusion of the series, Fire Pro Wrestling D is the only Fire Pro game that allows users to exchange Create-A-Wrestler data.
+Quite arguably the series at its prime, Fire Pro Wrestling D was much like its predecessors including series staples like a roster of hundreds of pro wrestling and MMA stars, and the deepest Create-A-Wrestler mode found in any wrestling game.
+Perhaps the most unique inclusion of the series, Fire Pro Wrestling D is the only Fire Pro game that allows users to exchange Create-A-Wrestler data through the Dreamcasts web browser.
 Also unique to this particular Fire Pro game was allowing players to download new moves using the game's Network Mode, in an early example of Downloadable Content for a home console game.
 Like many of the Fire Pro series titles, it was only released in Japan.

 Most fans of Fire Pro Wrestling praises the gameplay due to its simplicity and pace.
 Players can throw Light, Strong and Heavy strikes at anytime they please.
 In order for strikes to be successful, players must be at the right range of the attack.
 Chops can be thrown at a foot away, but if you're too close with a dropkick, you might end up lying on the canvas.